pamgluss/wereonlyalittlelost_blog/content/trips/utah/arches-national-park-day-2.md

 From there we turned back and headed back the way we came.
 Like I said we weren't sold on the primitive trail and it added an additional mile on to the hike.

 This meant we had hiked 10 miles today, total!!
 We got gas and a bottle of wine in town before heading back to the cabin to make dinner.
 We cut up sausage and broccoli and made some boxed mac n cheese with poblano.
 It was so good after a long day!
-We didn't even get a chance to open the wine and both of us fell asleep at 8:30 PM!
+We didn't even get a chance to open the wine and both of us fell asleep at 8:30 PM.